timmonfette1/Sliding-Block-Puzzle/README.md

 AI Algorithms
 --------
-This code uses the following algorithms:
+This code supports the use of the following algorithms:

   - Random Walk
-  - Breadth First Search (coming soon)
+  - Breadth First Search
-  - Depth First Search (coming soon)
+  - Depth First Search
-  - Iterative Deepening Search (coming soon)
+  - Iterative Deepening Search
+  - A* with Manhattan Distance
+  - A* with a modified Manhattan Distance

+The modified Manhattan Distance calculates the Manhattan Distance then<br />
+adds the number of adjacent blocks to the master block.
+This heuristic is<br />
+both dominating of pure Manhattan Distance and is admissible.

 Usage
 --------
-Makefile coming soon
+Update for Makefile instructions coming soon.

+More updates for adding customizable run time parameters for choosing an algorithm.